 Networking.
 Holiday Style!

 Tis the season to stand out!
-Don't stops looking for employment during the holiday season.
-That's what your competition is doing...
+Keep looking for employment even during the holidays and beat your competition.

 USE HOLIDAY TIME TO....